Clear Creek Independent School District

 Clear Creek Independent School District (CCISD) is a school district based in League City, Texas, United States.
 The district serves most of the Clear Lake Area and some other neighboring parts of the Houston metropolitan area.
-CCISD is the 29th largest school district in Texas, spanning 103 square miles and serving over 41,000 students.
-The district operates 45 distinct campuses, consisting of 5 comprehensive high schools, 3 alternative high schools, 10 intermediate schools, and 27 elementary schools.
+CCISD is the 29th largest school district in Texas, spanning 103 square miles and serving approximately 40,000 students.
+The district operates 45 schools, consisting of 7 comprehensive high schools, 1 alternative high school, 10 intermediate schools, and 27 elementary schools.

 The Superintendent of Schools is Karen Engle.

 Clear Creek ISD currently operates two football stadiums, Veterans Memorial Stadium and Challenger Columbia Stadium, both of which serve all five of the district's 6A high schools.